.

 A very nice matching set of 6 (12 pcs) of J. Russell Green River Works cutlery from about 1870-1890.

-some tarnishing, stains and normal wear.
-The four-prong forks are in very nice condition with light wear and
+tarnishing, stains and normal wear.
+The four-prong forks are in very nice condition with light wear and some tarnishing.

 Importantly the original box, although tattered and in pieces, is also included.